itinerantfoodie/itinerantfoodie.github.io/_drafts/china-digital-nomadding.md

 **Before you leave**, ensure that you have a working VPN.
 You might find it impossible to keep it updated when you are down there.

-This is important if your email and documents is in Google Apps, and if also as of July 2017 - Dropbox is blocked.
+This is important if your email and documents is in Google Apps.
+Also Dropbox is blocked.

+And if you need to upload stuff to Amazon S3, you occasionally get timeouts.

 You'll also find Google Translate very useful for decyphering chinese characters for stuff